nasa/MLMCPy/docs/modular_separate_files_example.rst

 Step 1: Initialization; define the random input parameter
 -------------------------------------------

-Note that because this example demonstrates the usage of modular MLMC over multiple files, Python modules and models will be imported/initialized in multiple scripts.
+Note that because this example demonstrates the usage of modular MLMC over multiple files, modules and models will be imported/initialized in multiple scripts.

 Begin by importing the needed Python modules, including MLMCPy classes and the SpringMassModel class that defines the spring mass numerical integrator: